 There are also cash out limits when you use a casino bonus, so knowing your bonus cash out limits is imperative as the casino can limit the bonus amount you can withdraw.
 Most casino sites have a set maximum amount you can withdraw regardless of how much you win with your bonus money.

-For example, if you win a jackpot of £10,000 when playing with a bonus and its cashout limit determined at £1,000, you’ll only be able to withdraw the £1,000.
+For example, if you win a jackpot of £10,000 when playing with a bonus and its cashout limit is determined at £1,000, you’ll only be able to withdraw the £1,000.
 Becoming a loyal player or having a VIP status at a casino will often allow you higher withdrawal limits, so check that out at the casino you’re playing at or the new casino you intend to join.

 Casino Bonuses FAQs

 Whilst we’ve tried to cover the most important points about casino bonuses above, for your convenience, we have added some faqs below.
-These are commonly asked questions and some obvious ones which people usually have on their mind about this subject.
+These are commonly asked questions and some obvious ones which people usually have on their minds about this subject.

 If you feel we’ve missed anything, or have any questions about casino bonuses in general, then feel free to reach out to us, or contact the casino directly to ensure you know about the bonus you plan to use.
 It’s always best to know the facts before play commences.
 As we’ve said before, you’ll want to avoid disappointment when you want to cash out a win!